cognigami/idb-example/index.md

 Records in SimpleTable now have a key and any other value that you add when you commit a JSON object to that table.
 For more information about keys, see [the IndexedDB Key Characteristics guide on MDN](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Basic_Terminology).

 For a more sophisticated application, you should add a callback for a `versionchange` event and register it with `req.onversionchange`.
 This can be useful if the user has your application open in more than one tab, and loads a newer version of the database in one tab.
-The `versionchange` event gives you the opportunity to update your database schema before you try to write to the database while using an outdated schema.
+The `versionchange` event gives you the opportunity (in other tabs) to update your database schema before you try to write to the database while using an outdated schema.

 For more information about the `versionchange` event, see [the API documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase/versionchange_event).